shaneholloman/docmd/docs/cli-commands.md

 The output `site/` directory contains all the HTML, CSS, JavaScript, and other assets needed to deploy your documentation.

+By default, the build process will update all assets to ensure you have the latest versions from the docmd package.
+This ensures your site benefits from the latest improvements and fixes.

 **Options:**

 *   `-c, --config <path>`
     *   **Default:** `config.js`
     *   **Description:** Specifies the path to the configuration file.
 Useful if your config file is not named `config.js` or is not in the project root.
     *   **Example:** `docmd build --config my.docmd.config.js`

+*   `-p, --preserve`
+    *   **Default:** `false`
+    *   **Description:** Preserves existing asset files instead of updating them.
+Use this flag if you've customized any of the default assets and want to keep your modifications.
+    *   **Example:** `docmd build --preserve`

 ## `docmd dev`